The United Kingdom

 Can I travel back to Ukraine and later return to the UK if/when I want to and I am in the UK under one of the Ukraine visa schemes?

-You can travel back to Ukraine and later return to the UK if you hold a valid residence permit (also known as Biometric Residence Permit – BRP).
+You can travel back to Ukraine and later return to the UK as long as you hold a valid eVisa linked to your passport.

 If I decide to return to Ukraine, what will happen to my immigration status in the UK?

 If you are in the UK under one of the Ukraine visa schemes, you can travel back to Ukraine without losing your status.
-You can leave the UK, repeatedly and for any duration, for as long as your BRP is valid.
+You can leave the UK, repeatedly and for any duration, for as long as your immigration status remains valid.

-More information will be available at the UK Government website: Ukraine Permission Extension scheme information.
+More information is available at the UK Government website: Ukraine Permission Extension scheme information.

 How long can I stay outside the UK without losing my rights to social benefits?